evanx/lb-aggregator/README.md

 # lb-aggregator

-Aggregate logging and metrics stored in Redis written in Dart
+Aggregate logging and metrics stored in Redis written in Dart.

+The prefix initials honour Lars Bak.